Five Questions to Ask Your Doctor About Egg Freezing

 - How is egg freezing different from fertility preservation?
 Medically speaking, the procedure for egg freezing and fertility preservation are the same.
 Motivation is what separates the two — “fertility preservation” is a term used in cases where a medical factor is present, such as a recent cancer diagnosis, early menopause or reproductive surgery such as a hysterectomy.
 In cases of egg freezing, social reasons are present, like wishing to delay family planning due to career goals, etc.

 - How much will egg freezing cost?
 The cost of egg freezing will vary from one fertility clinic to another.
-For example, we offer a $5,500 egg freezing cycle that includes one year of storage.
+For example, we offer $9,900 for 20 eggs frozen or four cycles of retrieval (whichever occurs first).
 Egg freezing is not typically covered by insurance, so patients will be responsible for both the cost of the procedure as well as the annual storage cost until they choose to use the frozen eggs in either IUI or IVF treatment.
 We’re happy to discuss financial options with patients in order to ease concerns about upfront and long-term payments.

 Schedule a consultation with Chelsea Fertility NYC to discuss egg freezing today.